stadlar/IST-FUT-FMTH/docs/ÍST TS 310_2022 Domestic payments and deposits.md

 ## Domestic adaptations of the NextGenAPI framework

 As mentioned, one of the guiding principles for ÍST {{spec_id}} was to make the specification for domestic payments and accounts easy to compare against the original Berlin Group NextGenPSD2 document, and its future versions.
 In the first iteration of version 3.0, the OpenAPI definition however involved cards and currencies, making the overall contract even more complex than the original.
 The base was then referencing NextGenPSD2 version 1.3.6 but though upgrading to 1.3.8 was desired, it had turned out to be a considerable task.
-To facilitate maintenance of the specification througout minor version updates, as well as simplifying implementations of IOBWS, the cards and currencies APIs were split into their own separate contracts, and the domestic adaptations reworked on top of an intact version 1.3.6.
-This approach was then validated, by upgrading to NextGenPSD2 version 1.3.8 without undue roadblocks.
+To facilitate maintenance of the specification throughout minor version updates, as well as simplifying implementations of IOBWS, the cards and currencies APIs were split into their own separate contracts, and the domestic adaptations reworked on top of an intact version 1.3.6.
+This approach was validated by upgrading to NextGenPSD2 version 1.3.8 without undue difficulties.

-To make it even easier to do see the deltas in e.g. text comparison tools, localized version of the source NextGenPSD2 API specifications are stored in appropriate "Stuðningsefni/Berlin-group/v.1.3.8" folder.
-Alongside that document, there was created an intermediary document with some of the most common and repeated adaptations.
+To make it even easier to do see the deltas in e.g. text comparison tools, localized version of the source NextGenPSD2 API specifications are located in the appropriate "Stuðningsefni/Berlin-group/v.1.3.8" folder.
+Alongside that document there was created an intermediary document with some of the most common and repeated adaptations.
 The relationship between these documents looks like the following, though the actual filenames are longer:

 > psd2-api 1.3.8 <|-- psd2-api 1.3.8 localized <|-- IOBWS3.0.yaml

-The 'localized' document makes comparision in the final IOBWS3.0.yaml more transparent but in the following sections we further breakdown *all adaptations* made for Icelandic payments and accounts:
+The 'localized' document makes comparison in the final IOBWS3.0.yaml more transparent but in the following sections we further breakdown *all adaptations* made for Icelandic payments and accounts:

 ### The localized file

-Changes between "psd2-api 1.3.8 2020-12-14v2.yaml" and "psd2-api 1.3.8 2020-12-14v2-localized.yaml" (see Stuðningsefni/Berlin-group/v.1.3.8)
+Changes between "psd2-api 1.3.8 2020-12-14v2.yaml" and "psd2-api 1.3.8 2020-12-14v2-localized.yaml" (see Stuðningsefni/Berlin-group/v.1.3.8).

-.
-- Tag "Common Services" was removed completely, botht the definition and  allusage in Tags.
+  - Tag "Common Services" was removed completely, both the definition and allusage in Tags.
-- Tags on Consents services changed from "Account Information Service (AIS)" to "Consent Service"
+  - Tags on Consents services changed from "Account Information Service (AIS)" to "Consent Service".
-- "Signing Baskets (SBS)" Tag renamed to "Signing Baskets Service (SBS)"
+  - "Signing Baskets (SBS)" Tag renamed to "Signing Baskets Service (SBS)".

 ### The IOWBS3.0 specification document

 Changes between "psd2-api 1.3.8 2020-12-14v2-localized.yaml" and "IOBWS3.0.yaml"  (see final in /Deliverables).